charmed-kubernetes/kubernetes-docs/pages/k8s/1.27/components.md

 ## CNI charms

-These are the CNI charms also supported by Charmed Kubernetes ( calico is the default CNI and is included in the core charms above)
+These are the Container Network Interface (CNI) charms supported by Charmed Kubernetes (calico is the default CNI and is also included in the core charms table above).

 |charm | summary | source | docs | bugs |
 |-|-|-|-|-|